trosie3/UofODataViz_Final_Project/README.md

 Since we are looking at the what affects the speed of the adoption and there are 4 types of speed (classification) therefore we are using random forest classifier model.

 ### Data source:
-We obtained dataset from kaggle.
+We obtained dataset from kaggle's petfinder competition.

 ### How are you training your model?

 - Remove null values.